chrisewilliams2006-jpg/BreastDM-Reproduction/README.md

 - The results are preliminary single-run findings and should be followed by repeated seeds, patient-level confidence intervals, and external validation.
 ---

-## Improved Model
+## Improved-Model Disclosure

-the improved model notebook was informed by baseline test results.
+The R9+ and R17+ configurations were developed after examining baseline test behavior.
+Test samples were not used for gradient training, checkpoint selection, or threshold optimization; however, the improved configurations were indirectly informed by earlier test observations.
+Their results should therefore be interpreted as exploratory rather than as evaluations on a completely untouched final holdout set.

 ## Repository Contents